 There’s tons to offer this week.
 Take on a magician in a boss battle which seems never-ending.
 Or move through two worlds simultaneously in a challenging platformer.
 Maybe you would rather be non-violent, and solve puzzles based on the movements of Chess pieces, or instead bounce a colourful ball around, smashing coloured blocks along the way.
 This and more await in this week’s free games.
-Need more no-money gaming?
-Check our list of the best free games you can download and play on PC right now.
+Check our list of the best free PC games you can download and play right now.

 Just One Boss by Bridgs

 Collect colourful lights while a magical boss tries to take you down.
 This isn’t a normal monster, looking to crush you with brute strength.
 It’s a magician, using their latest tricks to destroy you.
 At first, the game is simple – you move around a big tiled stage, collecting lights as they appear.
 Each time you collect a light, a bar at the top of the screen fills up.
 With a full bar, the boss appears, and they don’t seem happy about being woken up.
 They start throwing cards across the stage, firing lasers, and spawning dangerous flowers on the tiles.
 Lights still appear, and as you continue to collect, it seems to damage the boss.
 But watch out.
 Each time the bar fills, the boss becomes stronger.
 There does seem to be cracks appearing on their surface, though.